garden-io/garden/docs/reference/module-types/container.md

     # The arguments used to run the test inside the container.
     args:

     # Specify artifacts to copy out of the container after the run.
+The artifacts are stored locally under the
+    # `.garden/artifacts` directory.
+    #
     # Note: Depending on the provider, this may require the container image to include `sh` `tar`, in order to enable
     # the file transfer.
     artifacts:
       - # A POSIX-style path or glob to copy.
 Must be an absolute path.
 May contain wildcards.
         source:

-        # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory.
+        # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory at
+        # `.garden/artifacts`.
         target: .

     # The command/entrypoint used to run the test inside the container.